LucasSAmaral/AutoCompleteDeelTest/README.md

 ```bash
 npm run install:all
 ```

-If you encounter any issues after installing, try deleting all `package-lock.json` files and the `node_modules` directories, then reinstall the dependencies in separate steps.
+> **Note**: Installing the dependencies one at a time is an optional alternative.
+You may proceed to [**Running the Applications**](#running-the-applications) if you want to.

-First, install the monorepo dependencies:
+If you prefer to install the dependencies separately, first install the monorepo dependencies:

 ```bash
 npm install